Sunkek/sunbot-monolith/README.md

     - Top youngest
     - Top active members
     - Top ping roulette winners
-4. Binder - collect some info about the members
+4. ✔️ Binder - collect some info about the members
-    - Bind birthday
+    - ✔️ Bind birthday
-    - Bind steam
+    - ✔️ Bind steam
-    - Bind country
+    - ✔️ Bind country
+    - More binds
 5. ✔️ Oracle - ask your questions
     - ✔️ Just use the previously created one
     - Add more replies